 Kinect V2 for Windows SDK 2.0 that you can download from here.

 KinectCamV2 it is pure .NET/C# 4.5 solution that automatically use installed SDK for KinectV2 and should be compatible with next SDKs.
-To use this solution you need to unpack in your Windows 8 or Windows 8.1 in folder C:\KinectCamV2 and after that go to this folder and right click on install.bat file and choose “Run as an Administrator” and run it.
-After that your Kinect will be working great with Google Hangout and Skype and other programs.
+To use this solution, you need to unpack your Windows 8 or Windows 8.1 in folder C:\KinectCamV2, and after that, go to this folder and right click on the install.bat file and choose “Run as an Administrator,” and run it.
+After that, your Kinect will work great with Google Hangout, Skype, and other programs.
 Here you can get FullFastKinectCamV2 ver.
-2.2 with IBaseFilter (35914 downloads) or FullFastKinectCamV2 ver.
-2.2 (34770 downloads) with Mirrored and Desktop options in System Tray or NewFastKinectCamV2 ver.
-2.1 (31369 downloads) or NewKinectCamV2 ver.
-2.0 (33591 downloads).
+2.2 with IBaseFilter (37182 downloads) or FullFastKinectCamV2 ver.
+2.2 (35776 downloads) with Mirrored and Desktop options in System Tray or NewFastKinectCamV2 ver.
+2.1 (31983 downloads) or NewKinectCamV2 ver.
+2.0 (34265 downloads).
 Enjoy!.

-There is one more thing… I would like to share with you small update.
-Many people want to use this solution for Skype for Business 2016 or older.
-The solution is very simple, because Skype for Business 2016 and older uses .NET Framework 2.0 runtime and KinectCamV2 driver is written in .NET Framework 4.0, so to force Skype for Business 2016 or older to use .NET Framework 4.0 all you have to do is very simple thing.
-You have to create lync.exe.config file with following content.
+There is one more thing… I would like to share with you a small update.
+Many want to use this solution for Skype for Business 2016 or older.
+The solution is straightforward because Skype for Business 2016 and older use .NET Framework 2.0 runtime, and KinectCamV2 driver is written in .NET Framework 4.0, forcing Skype for Business 2016 or older to use .NET Framework 4.0 all you have to do is the effortless thing.
+You have to create lync.exe.config file with the following content.

 <?xml version="1.0" encoding="utf-8"?> <configuration> <startup> <supportedRuntime version="v4.0" sku=".NETFramework,Version=v4.0"/> </startup> </configuration>

 And copy it to the place where you have lync.exe installed, for example inside folder: “C:\Program Files (x86)\Microsoft Office\Root\Office16”.
-This solution can be used for other solutions that uses .NET Framework and you need force to use higer version of .NET Framework.
+This solution can be used for other solutions that use .NET Framework, and you need to be forced to use a higher version of the .NET Framework.